Hevertton Santos

-Hevertton Ciriaco Santos (born 1 February 2001), known mononymously as Hevertton, is a Brazilian professional footballer who plays as a right-back for Primeira Liga club Gil Vicente on loan from Queens Park Rangers.
+Hevertton Ciriaco Santos (born 1 February 2001), known mononymously as Hevertton, is a Brazilian professional footballer who plays as a right-back for Bulgarian First League club Levski Sofia.

 Professional career

 Early career

 Santos was born in Brazil, and moved to Portugal at a young age.
 He began playing football with CIF in 2010, and the following year moved to Sporting CP where he finished his development.
 On 7 March 2019, he signed his first professional contract with the club.
 He started training with Sporting CP B in 2020, and on 3 August 2021 extended his professional contract for 3 years.
 On 4 July 2022, Santos was part of Sporting's senior team preseason training.

 Estrela da Amadora

 On 25 July 2022, Santos transferred to Estrela da Amadora in the Liga Portugal 2 on a 2-year contract.
 He helped Estrela da Amadora achieve promotion into the Primeira Liga for the 2023–24 season.